 The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities at the balance sheet dates and the reported amounts of revenues and expenses during the reporting periods.
-Significant estimates and assumptions reflected in the Company's financial statements include, but are not limited to, purchase price allocation, contingent business acquisition consideration, revenue recognition, allowance for doubtful accounts, asset impairment, useful lives of property, plant and equipment and acquired intangible assets, realization of deferred tax assets, share-based compensation expense, and the valuation of the Company's acquired tangible and intangible assets and liabilities and ordinary shares and Series A and B contingently redeemable convertible preferred shares.
+Significant estimates and assumptions reflected in the Company's financial statements include, but are not limited to, purchase price allocation, contingent business acquisition consideration, revenue recognition, allowance for doubtful accounts, asset impairment, useful lives of property, plant and equipment and intangible assets, realization of deferred tax assets, share-based compensation expense, unrecognized tax benefits, accrued liabilities, recoverability of indemnification asset and the valuation of the Company's acquired tangible and intangible assets and liabilities.
 Actual results could materially differ from those estimates.